Yandong-Luo/physical_locobot_ws/README.md

 ### Introduction

-Robotic project: A robot that autonomously picks up tennis balls.
-Northeastern University

-This is the final project of CS5335 Robotics System and Science.

 In this project, we aim to design a robot with SLAM, navigation, visual computing, robotic arm grasping functions to help us pick up tennis balls automatically.

 In this project, we develop in simulation and physical robot respectively.